Download

 • 10.3.1

-Instructor: Beverly Thomassian RN, MPH, CDCES, BC-ADM is a working diabetes specialist and a nationally recognized diabetes expert.
+Instructor: Beverly Thomassian RN, MPH, CDCES, has been Board Certified in Advanced Diabetes Management for over 15 years.
+She is an Associate Clinical Professor at UCSF, a working educator, and a nationally recognized diabetes expert.

 Sign up for Diabetes Blog Bytes – we post weekly Blog Bytes that are informative and FREE!
 Every week we post one exam practice Question of the Week and Rationale of the Week.
 Sign up below!